 3. Must Be Able to Bond on Multiple Materials

 Most car enthusiasts understand that their windows, headlights, plastic trim, and vinyl wraps are also exposed to harsh contaminants.
-A high-quality ceramic coating will have the ability to make bond onto all these surfaces and materials.
+A high-quality nano ceramic coating will have the ability to make bond onto all these surfaces and materials.